desktop/desktop/docs/contributing/mac-deps-setup.md

 ## Node.js

 There are two approaches to installing Node.js, **manual** and **managed**.
-We recommend the managed route, but the simple method will work fine if you don't have node installed on your machine and just want to get running!
+If you're not sure which route to go, we recommend the managed route, but do whatever makes the most sense for your development process!

 ### Managed